Unearthing Large Scale Domain-Specific Knowledge from Public Corpora: Related work

 \subsection{Manual Data Collection}

-Currently, extensive efforts are being dedicated to the manual collection of specific training data to enhance the capabilities of Large Language Models (LLM) in knowledge-based reasoning.
+Extensive efforts are being dedicated to the manually collection of specific training data to enhance the capabilities of Large Language Models (LLM) in knowledge-based reasoning.
 In the field of mathematics, \citet{2022minerva} undertook the task of gathering approximately 40 billion tokens of data from arXiv and web math pages.
-They developed a series of Minerva models based on PaLM~\cite{2023palm} and observed that augmenting the model with more mathematical data significantly enhances its proficiency in mathematical reasoning.
-Similarly, numerous works \cite{2023Llemma, wang2023mathpile, 2023openwebmath} have undertaken the collection of mathematics-related data, encompassing papers, web pages, and code, with considerable cost.
+They developed a series of Minerva models based on PaLM~\citep{2023palm} and observed that augmenting the model with more mathematical data significantly enhanced its proficiency in mathematical reasoning.
+Similarly, numerous works \citep{2023Llemma, wang2023mathpile, 2023openwebmath} have undertaken the collection of mathematics-related data, including papers, web pages, and code, at considerable cost.

-In the academic and technological domains,~\citet{2022Galactica} collecting 106 billion academic and technological data.
-They asserted that the resulting 120B Galactica model surpasses GPT-3 in various academic benchmarks.
-These works highlight the efficacy of manual data collection in enhancing model performance.
-However, it is crucial to note that these data collection endeavors are labor-intensive, lack diversity, and present challenges in scalability, thereby posing some constraints on the overall improvement of model performance.
+In the academic and technological domains,~\citet{2022Galactica} collected 106 billion tokens of academic and technological data.
+They asserted that the resulting 120B Galactica model surpasses GPT-3 on various academic benchmarks.
+These works highlight the effectiveness of manual data collection in enhancing model performance.
+However, it is crucial to note that these data collection endeavors are labor-intensive, and present scalability challenges, thereby posing some constraints on the overall improvement of model performance.

-In contrast to these human-centric collection methods, our approach delves into an automated method for bootstrapping and collecting domain-specific data from public corpora and aims to achieve scalability, efficiency, and cost-effectiveness in data collection.